isomerpages/mlaw-pto/_deceased-cpf-estate-monies/2-monies-held-in-trust-for-minors.md

 **1. Who can access the child’s online Statement of Account?**

-The following persons can view the Statement of Account:
+The following persons can view the Statement of Account:<br>
 1) The parent or legal guardian of  the beneficiary<br>
 2) The child (provided that he / she is eligible for a SingPass<sup>1</sup>)